tkruse/build-bench/README.md

 ## No really, which one should I use for Java projects?

 Maven or Gradle are the default choice for most open-source Java projects and many businesses out there.
 Maven may still be more popular in the industry for stability, but Gradle has a stronger innovation drive.
-Both have hundreds of open-source plugins available, and both get special support from IDEs, Continuous integration servers, etc. I personally favor Gradle and give some details about what I dislike about Maven below.
+Both have hundreds of open-source plugins available, and both get special support from IDEs, Continuous integration servers, etc. I personally prefer Gradle and give some details about what I dislike about Maven below.

 Buildr seems to be mostly similar to Gradle but written in Ruby, which offers some advantages and disadvantages.
 It does not seem to gain the kind of market share Gradle and Maven have established.

 Ant is still being used, but it's unclear what advantages it offers.
 Maybe simplicity for creating many small unconventional tasks.
 Gant is built on top of ant and similar in purpose, but allowing to write in Groovy.
+Other buildsystems like make, rake or scons might be similar enough to ant, but they do not get further consideration here because they have little tradition for Java projects.

 Leiningen and sbt are optimized (in usability) for Clojure and Scala respectively.
 If you only use Java, it probably does not pay off to use either of them, unless you wanted to learn / integrate those languages anyway.